 As before, the Stepway is styled to look a bit more rugged without actually offering any four wheel-drive underpinnings.
 Think Ford Fiesta Active or Audi A1 Citycarver and you're not far off the mark.
 The extra 41mm of stepped up ground clearance gives it a nicely chunky look and might well prove useful when bumping up and down big kerbs in town.
-This fresh generation version gets a redesigned front end and body features such as proper metal front and rear skid plates, fog lamps, pronounced flared wheel arches, larger 16-inch alloy wheels, longitudinal roof bars that can be turned into a functional roof rack and some smart paint colours.
+This third generation version has a redesigned front end and body features such as proper metal front and rear skid plates, fog lamps, pronounced flared wheel arches, larger 16-inch alloy wheels, longitudinal roof bars that can be turned into a functional roof rack and some smart paint colours.

-Inside, it's much nicer than before, with a more modern dashboard, embellished on this Stepway variant with fabric finishes.
-Infotainment's taken step forward too, with an 8-inch centre monitor featuring smartphone mirroring.
+Inside, it's much nicer than you might expect, with a modern dashboard that's embellished on this Stepway variant with fabric finishes.
+Infotainment's taken step forward since 2020 too, most versions getting an 8-inch centre monitor featuring smartphone mirroring.
 Access to the rear is easy, with wide-opening doors and reasonable knee room; you could seat a couple of adults there more comfortably than in most other superminis.
-The boot's a bit bigger too, rated at 328-litres, which is 18-litres more than the old car could offer.
+The boot's a decent size too, rated at 328-litres, extendable to 1,108-litres with the back seat folded.